radiantlogic-v8/documentation-new/documentation/introduction/control-panel-overview.md

 “Authentication failed.
 Reason: [LDAP: error code 19 - The password failure limit has been reached and the account is locked.
 Please retry later or contact the system administrator to reset the password.]” | The account is locked. | Retry later or contact the system administrator to reset the password.

 ### Last Login Time
-The time the user last logged into the Control Panel is displayed above the "Logged in as..." information shown in the top right.
+The time the user last logged into the Classic Control Panel is displayed above the "Logged in as..." information shown in the top right.

 ![Last Login Time](Media/lastlogin.jpg)